 Visit your local Gemeinde (community centre) for more info.
 If you fancy adventurous outdoor fun you could try the Forest Playgroup in Reinach in Basel Land, where your children can have fun exploring the wilderness.
 Idea being to teach children about nature, animals and generally just having fun outside with lunch, story and songs (in German).
 Parents who have tried it report back that most children like it and come home filthy, happy and ready for a good night's sleep!

-The international schools ISB, SIS and ELA offer places to children from age 3 provided they are toilet-trained.
+The international schools ISB and SIS offer places to children from age 3 provided they are toilet-trained, while and ELA takes children from as young as 3 months old.
 You will need to make an application as soon as possible and cough up a small fortune for the annual fees.
 Expect to pay somewhere between 15,000CHF-25,000CHF per annum.